UWPCE-PythonCert/PythonCertDevel/source/supplemental/dev_environment/atom_as_ide.rst

 Atom calls itself "A hackable text editor for the 21st Century."
-It has a nice modern interface, is highly customizable, but can also be used productively with minimal setup and configuration.
+It has a nice modern interface, and is highly customizable, yet can also be used productively with minimal setup and configuration.